 Seniors who drive fewer than 7,500 miles per year can save $100 to $500 annually by applying low-mileage discounts or enrolling in pay-per-mile programs, compared to a standard policy on the same vehicle.

-Three insurers stand out for low-mileage seniors based on program structure, verification method, and discount size.
+Three insurers rank among the top options for low-mileage seniors based on program structure, verification method and discount size.

 - GEICO is the best pick for seniors who want simplicity — mileage is priced into the base rate at quote time, no device or app enrollment is required, and a defensive driving discount of up to 5% stacks with mileage-based savings in most states.